krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 is willing to pay no more than €30 for a single robot.
 Specification can look like this:
 * **DARPA/GENERAL/OFFICE-BATTLE/REQ/0010**: A device is a mobile platform, dimensions no greater than 20x20x10cm (length x width x height)
 * **DARPA/GENERAL/OFFICE-BATTLE/REQ/0020**: The device shall be controlled over wire
-* **DARPA/GENERAL/OFFICE-BATTLE/REQ/0030**: The device shall use commonly available off-the-shelf price
+* **DARPA/GENERAL/OFFICE-BATTLE/REQ/0030**: The device shall use commonly available off-the-shelf components
 * **DARPA/GENERAL/OFFICE-BATTLE/REQ/0040**: The device shall compete non-destructively with other competitors to score points
 * **DARPA/GENERAL/OFFICE-BATTLE/REQ/0050**: The device should not be equipped in any agent-dispersing equipment
     * (Consider this requirement as no flamethrowers, no chemical weapons, no shooting)